 It's no wonder that mobile phones still have crap battery life.
 After all, smartphones these days are as powerful as some laptops, packing massive HD screens and professional camera technology.
 So what's the solution to give us better battery life in our mobile devices?
 Let's take a look at some of the smart new battery-saving tech you might see in 2016.

 Read next: Phones with best battery life from 2015

 The innovative e-ink phone

-The idea is that you use the low-powered e-ink screen to check your notifications, read and reply to messages etc, only turning on the power-sapping main screen to watch video, play wth apps and so on.
-It's a smart idea, but sadly the YotaPhone is a wee bit cack, as you'll see from our review.
+The idea is that you use the low-powered e-ink touchscreen to check your notifications, read and reply to messages etc, only turning on the power-sapping main screen to watch video, play wth apps and so on.
+It's a smart idea, as those backlit displays are the main power-sucking element of any mobile.

-One of the biggest new developments in battery tech is wireless charging, but not the gubbins that has you sticking your phone on a pad all day.
+Speaking of cables, one of the biggest new developments in battery tech is wireless charging, but not the gubbins that has you sticking your phone on some ugly brick of a pad all day.
 Ossia Inc. revealed its cool new Cota project last year, which can charge multiple mobile devices wirelessly over a distance of 30 feet, even through clothes, walls and doors.
 That means you could potentially ditch your smartphone's charger altogether, if these wireless base stations are cheap enough to install in your home and appear in work places.